 Sample, test, and inspect the concrete necessary to assure quality control of the component materials and the concrete.
 Sampling and testing for quality control shall be according to the standard methods prescribed in this contract.
 Do the quality control tests for slump, air content, temperature, and unit weight during the production of structural concrete other than concrete for incidental construction.
 Notify the Engineer of the test results.

-601.04 Design and Designation of Concrete.
+540A-01-02M 601-1a 601.04 Design and Designation of Concrete.
 The Contractor shall be responsible for the design of concrete mixture for the concrete work specified.
 When requested by the Engineer, the Contractor shall submit the mix designs using State Highways Division form DOT 4-151.
 Work shall not start until the Engineer accepts the mix design.
-The Engineer will accept the concrete mix design using information given in Table pertinent requirements of the contract.
-Contractor from obligations to furnish a workable mixture.
+The Engineer will accept the concrete mix design using information given in Table 601-I - Design of Concrete and other pertinent requirements of the contract.
+This acceptance will not relieve the Contractor from obligations to furnish a workable mixture.